rackerlabs/docs-developer-blog/_posts/2018-12-06-convert-a-non-container-database-to-a-multitentant-pluggable-database.md

 backups taken before the conversion activity.

-If database size is smaller, you should use the **COPY** option so that, if there are any issues, the fallback to the old nonCDB is straightforward because the original files are always intact.
+If database size is smaller, you should use the **COPY** option so that, if there are any issues, the fallback to the old non-CDB is straightforward because the original files are always intact.